flamedash2358/Kyrogiagen/docs/dev/writing/delayed.md

 ]
 ```

-This block can be added to the end of ShortEvent and Patrol formats.
+This block can be added to the end of ShortEvent and Patrol outcome formats.

 !!! note
     The delayed event block is a *list*, this means that you could have multiple delayed event dictionaries contained within, each dictionary creating its own triggered event.